alttester/AltTester-Unity-SDK/docs/pages/overview.md

 AltUnity Tester framework contains the following modules:

 * AltUnity Server
-* AltUnity Client
+* AltUnity Driver
 * AltUnity Tester Editor Window

 AltUnity Server module is used to instrument your game to expose access to all the objects in the Unity hierarchy.
-The instrumented game opens up a TCP socket connection on the device running the Unity application and waits for an AltUnity Client to connect after starting the application.
+The instrumented game opens up a TCP socket connection on the device running the Unity application and waits for an AltUnity Driver to connect after starting the application.

-AltUnity Client module is used to connect to the AltUnity Server, access all the Unity objects and interact with them through tests written in C#, Java or Python.
+AltUnity Driver module is used to connect to the AltUnity Server, access all the Unity objects and interact with them through tests written in C#, Java or Python.

 AltUnity Tester Editor Window is the GUI used for instrumenting a Unity game and running C# tests directly from Unity Editor.